Day 1: High-level presentation on DevOps concepts (1 hour)

 - Continuous improvement of pipeline performance and security.

-- Introduction to SAST (Static Application Security Testing).
+- Security Testing in Pipelines:- Introduction to SAST (Static Application Security Testing).

 - Running DAST (Dynamic Application Security Testing) on deployed applications.